Tactics/cf_developer_docs/source/includes/35_edit_associate.html.md

 }
 ```

-Having queried the associates, we use the ID of the associate we want to update to create our next mutation.
+Use the ID of the associate in the ```editAssociate``` mutation.
-In our edit mutations, it's not a requirement to pass the complete associate object again with updated parameters.
+It's not required to pass the complete associate object when editing.
 Only the parameters that you provide will get updated, the others will retain their value.
+Consider it 'patching' of the associate object.